bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 calculator.
 Before you start going to statistics softwares.
 When you start using those tools, you&apos;re going to understand what it is that&apos;s actually being delivered to the consumer and you&apos;re going to be able to take control of that.
-That&apos;s my goal of this class.
+That&apos;s my goal of this class.</p>

-As far as the core structure, something I want to emphasize here that&apos;s going to be different from how you might have learned coding.
+<p>As far as the core structure, something I want to emphasize here that&apos;s
+going to be different from how you might have learned coding.
 If you took a few online sessions or you watched a few videos, they&apos;re going to try and teach you the website&apos;s whole structure.
 What I&apos;m going to do is I want to emphasize what each one of these three languages does so you understand when something needs to be changed.
-You&apos;re looking at the structure of what needs to be changed, and you know which language to look at to change it.
-We&apos;re going to start with just HTML.
-It&apos;s going to feel like an empty space.
+You&apos;re looking at the structure of what needs to be changed, and you know which language to look at to change it.</p>

+<p>We&apos;re going to start with just HTML.
+It&apos;s
+going to feel like an empty space.
 Everything&apos;s going to be left justified on the screen.
 There&apos;s not going to be any colors.
 You&apos;re not going to have pretty fonts and you&apos;re going to want to